uber/okbuck/README.md

 ## What will OkBuck do for you?
 +  Generate `.buckconfig`.
-+  Copy third-party libraries' jar/aar files to your project directory.
++  Copy third-party libraries' jar/aar files to your rootProject directory.
 +  Generate `BUCK` file for third-party libraries and each sub modules.
-+  After you run `./gradlew okbuck` in your project root directory, you can run `buck install app` now (suppose your application module names `app`).
++  After you run `./gradlew okbuck` in your rootProject root directory, you can run `buck install app` now (suppose your application module names `app`).

 ## How to use OkBuck?
-1. Add this lines into buildscript dependencies part of root project build.gradle: `classpath "com.github.piasy:okbuck-gradle-plugin:${latest version}"`
+1. Add this lines into buildscript dependencies part of root rootProject build.gradle: `classpath "com.github.piasy:okbuck-gradle-plugin:${latest version}"`

-2. Add this line into root project build.gradle: `apply plugin: 'com.github.piasy.okbuck-gradle-plugin'`
+2. Add this line into root rootProject build.gradle: `apply plugin: 'com.github.piasy.okbuck-gradle-plugin'`

-3. Add this `okbuck` block into root project build.gradle:
+3. Add this `okbuck` block into root rootProject build.gradle:

     ```gradle
     okbuck {